cryptocoindaddy/Vertco.in/mining_pools.md

 # Vertcoin Mining Pools

-It is generally encouraged to use P2P Nodes for mining as it helps keep the network truly decentralised.
+It is generally encouraged to run your own P2P node for mining as it helps keep the network truly decentralised.

 ## Node Scanners